mlavi/calmbootcamp/udacity/hce/2/outline.md

               - Keep name, 1/1/1
               - cloud-init with @@{superuser.publickey}@@ and @@{INSTANCE_PUBLIC_KEY}@@
                 - These are Calm macros, we'll discuss in detail later in the lesson.
-              - Disk, clone from img service, Centos 7 (preloaded on cluster), bootable
+              - Disk, clone from img service, CentOS 7 (preloaded on cluster), bootable
               - NIC 1: VLAN, Dynamic IP
               - Check login with superuser credential
               - Save